I’ve come back from the dead… and what timing, as it’s that time again…

 Not really.
 I have nothing against “exotic fruit” sodas but I didn’t like this one that much.
 It certainly tastes like mango, which is not one of my favorite flavors.
 It’s certainly potable, but makes me pine for the special lemonade flavor from two years ago again.
 Can they just make that a normal flavor instead?
 I’d be down compared to this mango flavor they’re peddling.

 In addition to the limited-edition flavor, DewandDoritos is back, like before.
-Go to their site, input the code under the cap, and get some cool Titanfall 2 related rewards that’ll totally make you the life of the party.
+Go to the website, input the code under the cap, and get some cool Titanfall 2 related rewards that’ll totally make you the life of the party.
 To this day this still amuses me.
 We’re at the stage where promotional items for games now literally have corporate branding on them, unabashedly, without any shame.
-It’s amusing.
+I even opined about wanting CS:GO to have some dumb food promotion just for laughs.
+I’m here for this corporate garbage.

 Unfortunately I’m not super-hyped for Titanfall 2.
 I loved the first game, and I bet the second one’s just as good.
 But I got enough multiplayer shooters to mess around with, plus the game still being on EA’s Origin cripples the PC user base considerably like the first game, since EA is still whiny about putting any of their new games on Steam whatsoever, six years and counting.
 There’s grudges, and then there’s being petty.
 EA is in the latter category at this point.

 That’s it on the Game Fuel front.
-Now we put it into the vault (read: a plastic container of bottles from past years) and wait for the next special promotional flavor.
-Can’t be any worse than this year’s.
+Now I can put it into the vault — in reality, a plastic container of bottles from past years — and wait for the next special promotional flavor.
+Can’t be any worse than this year’s, honestly.